 Michigan law requires the personal representative of the deceased’s estate to file any wrongful death claim.
 If a wrongful death claim is filed, whoever filed the claim must notify the existing members of the deceased’s family within 30 days.

-Once the family members have been notified that a wrongful death claim has been filed, they in turn have 60 days to let the victim’s estate know about any damages the might be entitled to due to the victim’s death.
+Once the family members have been notified that a wrongful death claim has been filed, they, in turn, have 60 days to let the victim’s estate know about any damages they might be entitled to due to the victim’s death.
 If they do not send notice in time, they may be deemed ineligible to recover any damages should the wrongful death claim prove successful.